-Although the Home Study is quite extensive, it takes a lot to not be approved as an adoptive family.
+Although the Home Study is quite extensive, it takes a lot not to be approved as an adoptive family.
 Minor offenses that happened 20 years ago or traffic violations typically do not affect being approved as an adoptive family.
 Illnesses that are controlled by medication and are not terminal or minor mental health issues that are controlled by medication and counseling typically do not affect the Home Study process either.
-Terminal illnesses, current police records, being on the sexual offender registry or child abuse registry are all things that would more than likely keep you have having an approved Home Study.
-Not being honest during the Home Study process can have a negative affect on approval as well.
+Terminal illnesses, current police records, being on the sexual offender registry or child abuse registry are all things that would more than likely keep you from receiving approval for your Home Study.
+Not being honest during the Home Study process can have a negative effect on approval as well.

 When doing an agency adoption, you may have to go through a Home Study group with other couples who are currently going through the adoption Home Study Process at the same time you are.
 The groups are like the educational part of the Home Study.
 They will include such topics as talking to your child about adoption, openness in adoption, meeting Birthparents, grief and loss surround infertility and how to put together a picture profile/resume to be shown to Birthparents.
 Sometimes Birthparents, adoptive parents and adult adoptees come and speak to the group about their adoption experiences so that you can get information from everyone's viewpoint.

 This is all the basic information that you can expect to be included in your Home Study process.
 You may find that the agency you use has a few additional things that they will have you do.
-You should feel comfortable asking your agency questions along the way and discussing what you need to have completed when they do the Home Visit, such as child proofing, fire extinguishers, etc. You need to remember that they are here to help you become a family, not to judge you or stamp you with a pass or fail grade.
+You should feel comfortable asking your agency questions along the way and discussing what you need to have completed when they do the Home Visit, such as childproofing, fire extinguishers, etc. You need to remember that they are here to help you become a family, not to judge you or stamp you with a pass or fail grade.
 Work with your agency and be open and honest during the process.
-By doing these things, it will help your Home Study process to go smoothly and it will be easier on you in the end.
+Doing these things will help your Home Study process to go smoothly, and it will be easier on you in the end.